McYoshii/odin-recipes/README.md

 # odin-recipes
-For my odin project curriculum
+A fairly basic web page for my odin curriculum.
+This is my best attempt at displaying my design capabilities.